PaulApivat/paulapivat/content/post/mlaas/index.md

 import pandas as pd
 ```

-Then, we'll load the Iris dataset that comes with scikit learn `sklearn`.
+Then, we'll load the Iris dataset that comes with scikit learn, `sklearn`.

 ```
 iris = load_iris()